Enjoy Strasbourg

 Are you planning to visit Strasbourg for a weekend or for vacations?
 Welcome!
-Here are 15 things that I think are must-to-see during your stay.
+Here are 15 things that you must see during your stay.

-This is a very good base to start your visit of Strasbourg.
-Especially if you come by train and just picked up a Vélhop at the station.
 The Covered Bridges (Ponts Couverts) were originally built over the Ill River to protect the city from attacks from the South of Strasbourg.
-You'll see the House of Covered Bridges.
-It's obviously a must-see photo to do in Strasbourg.
+You'll see the House of Covered Bridges in La Petite France district.
+You've got to visit this place, it's a photo spot to see in Strasbourg!

-Finally, go to the Museum of Modern and Contemporary Art of Strasbourg.
+You should visit Museum of Modern and Contemporary Art of Strasbourg.
 It covers the period from 1870 to today with works by Monet, Renoir, Pissarro or Gauguin.
-There is also an important collection of the Strasbourg painter Jean Arp.
-You can see the Fibonacci sequence in blue neon lights at the top of the façade.
+There's also an important collection of a famous Strasbourg painter, Jean Arp.

 You can now walk up the main street (Langstross Grand'Rue) towards the Cathedral of Strasbourg.
 After crossing the tramway, go into the rue Gutenberg and turn left at the next street.
 You will arrive at Toscani, my favorite ice cream shop in Strasbourg.
 It offers delicious homemade ice cream at reasonable prices.

-The other great ice cream shop in Strasbourg is Franchi in the rue des Francs-Bourgeois (opposite the Vox cinema).
+The other great ice cream shop in Strasbourg is Franchi in the rue des Francs-Bourgeois (opposite the Vox cinema) and near the Cathedral.
 You may have to wait a little before being served.
 Note that you can find Franchi's artisanal ice creams at Les Affranchis in the Rivétoile shopping center.

-Once you have well eaten, go to Place Gutenberg.
+Once you've well eaten, go to Place Gutenberg.

 The Notre-Dame Cathedral is truly the symbol of Strasbourg with its pink Vosges sandstone and its unique bell tower.

 You should take the opportunity to admire the Kammerzell house, the oldest in Strasbourg.
-It is today a famous restaurant known for its fish sauerkraut.
+It's nowadays a famous restaurant known for its fish sauerkraut.

 There are so many things to say and to see about the Cathedral...
 It is in any case a must for its engravings, its astronomical clock and its platform which offers you a panoramic view of Strasbourg.
 The cathedral can be visited very well with children.